How to Grow Raspberries: The Complete Guide

 There are two types of raspberries, both with their own specific requirements for growing:

-1. Summer-fruiting raspberries are more common, developing their fruit on last year’s growth.
-They bear one crop per season, in summertime (often June or July).
+1. Summer-fruiting raspberries are more common.
+They develop their fruit on last year’s growth and bear one crop per season in summertime (often June or July).

 2. Ever-bearing raspberries (also called fall-bearing or autumn-bearing) produce berries on new canes.
 They bear a fall crop and can also produce fruit the following summer.